tigera-cs/Calico-Enterprise-Networking-Training/5. Calico Enterprise Egress Gateway/README.md

 exit
 ```

-18. Go to the terminal that you ran the following netcat server on the bastion node.
-You should see an output saying you connected from the IP of one of the egress gateway pods to the netcat server.
+18. Go to the terminal that you ran the following netcat server on the `bastion` node.
+You should see an output saying you connected from the IP of the egress gateway pod to the netcat server.

 ```
 tigera@bastion:~$ netcat -nvlkp 7777